developerBlogs/developerBlogs.github.io/_posts/2021-09-05-rails_api_series-03.markdown

 <div class="row article-container mb-4">
 <div class="col-lg-9 col-md-9 mx-auto pt-3">
-Another thing I also like to do is install another gem known as <a href="https://github.com/stas/jsonapi.rb" target="_blank">jsonapi.rb</a> which works pretty well with the jsonapi-serializer.
+Another thing I also like to do is install another gem known as <a href="https://github.com/stas/jsonapi.rb" rel="noreferrer" target="_blank">jsonapi.rb</a> which works pretty well with the jsonapi-serializer.
 Let's add it and do bundle install.

 ```ruby
 gem 'jsonapi.rb'